EIGRP Tutorial

 Let’s see how to calculate them!

 First you should learn the formula to calculate the metric.
-It’s a bit complex, I think :)
+It’s a bit complex conditional formula, I think :)

 Note: you can check these K values with the “show ip protocols” command.
 Below is an example of this command on Router0.